 On February 20, 2019, CoreCivic acquired the South Raleigh Reentry Center, a 60-bed residential reentry center in Raleigh, North Carolina, for \$0.9 million, excluding transaction-related expenses.
 In connection with the acquisition, CoreCivic provides reentry services for both male and female residents under custody of the Federal Bureau of Prisons ("BOP").
 In allocating the purchase price of this transaction, CoreCivic recorded \$0.9 million of net tangible assets.
-CoreCivic acquired the property as a strategic investment that further expands the Company's network of residential reentry centers.
+CoreCivic acquired the property as a strategic investment that further expands the Company's network of residential reentry centers and enables the continued delivery of critical services that help people reintegrate into the community.